ChartsCSS/ChartsCSS.org/src/development/design-principles.md

 ## Building a Framework

-The main goal is to develop a framework for the masses, not a niche library used in a very specific use cases.
+The main goal is to develop a framework for the masses, not a niche library used in specific use cases.

 ## Global Features